BoZhuM/AutoScrolljQueryPlugin/README.md

   </div>
 ```

-Make sure that you have loaded jquery and the plugin file before.
+Make sure that you have the jquery library and  auto_scroll_jquery_plugin.js loaded before.

 What you need to do is just put image elements in a div.

-You can even remove a tags, leaving img tags listed alone.
+In this example, You can even remove a tags, leaving img tags listed alone.What the Plugin care is only image tags, not any other elements.

 ```javascript
 <script type="text/javascript">